zenkavi/ReadingList/Notes/ddm_fitting.md

-Ratcliff and McKoon (2008), Neural Computation
+Ratcliff and McKoon, (2008), Neural Computation
 ------------------------------------------------
 **p877: Within-trial variability in drift rate (s) is a scaling parameter for the diffusion process (i.e., if it were doubled, other parameters could be multiplied or divided by two to produce exactly the same fits of the model to data).** s should be the sd of the normal distribution from the RDV is sampled, which has a mean of drift rate v.
 Note this varies *within* trial.